What’s the best way to access my pension early?

 It is 100% legal and transparent with HMRC.
 Even better, is that the average schemes only allow you to borrow up to 50% of your pension where Control Your Pension puts YOU in control of your pension.

 So if you are genuinely looking to utilise or make better use of the funds you have set aside for your retirement, firstly seek advice from a qualified financial advisor but secondly speak to someone who can give you options.

-Take a look at Revive My Pension as they offer a “best of both worlds” solution for over and under 55’s.
-Take cash in either a lump sum or quarterly.
-It’s a win/win!
+Take a look at Revive My Pension as they offer a “best of both worlds” tax free solution for over and under 55’s.
+They also have a pension cash release calculator.

 We’ve chosen Revive My Pension as our top website as we have had numerous feedback regarding their choice of options to either reinvest or take advantage of current options available to access cash.

 As part of our review criteria we completed their online contact form and were pleasantly surprised by the quick response from one of their consultants.
 Everything was explained in plain English and was easy to understand.
 Having discussed the options available (of which there was a good choice of routes to access small or large portions of funds) there was no hard sell involved and we were not harassed by further follow-up calls.

 What we like about this particular website is that they actually offer a choice of products allowing clients access to the solution best suited to their needs or circumstances.

 - No pushy sales calls

 - Good cash options

 - Brexit-proof protection